finaea/llm_training_generation/README.md

 Contains classes that made up the architecture for training LLM and generating text

-`sample\biology.pth`
+`sample\biology.pth (not in repository)`

-Sample model trained from `biology.txt` with default configurations
+Sample model trained from `biology.txt` with default configurations.
+Can be obtained from https://github.com/finaea/llm_training_generation/releases/tag/sample

 `sample\biology.yaml`